ibm-js/deliteful/docs/ViewIndicator.md

 <a name="instantiation"></a>
 ## Element Instantiation

-When creating a ViewIndicator, you must specify which ViewStack it is associated with using the `viewstack` property.
+When creating a ViewIndicator, you must specify which ViewStack it is associated with using the `viewStack` property.

 See [`delite/Widget`](/delite/docs/master/Widget.md) for full details on how instantiation lifecycle is working.